County Clare Ireland · Co. Clare · Cree Save · Share

 An Chríoch · Co.
 Clare

 Don't come expecting a day's worth of village.
-Come on a night when the session is on, drink a pint while the tunes go round the room, and drive back to wherever you are staying with the windows down and west Clare doing its quiet thing in the dark.
+Come on a night when the session is on in Walsh's, drink a pint while the tunes go round, and drive back to wherever you are staying with west Clare doing its quiet thing in the dark.
+If you come in August, the place shares the Rose of Clare festival with Cooraclare and the two villages fill up for a weekend.

 Population